TashinParvez/Smart-Cricket-Stadium/README.md

 ##  IMPLEMENTATION
 1. Automate pitch covering:

-When rain started Humidity Detection sensor detect rain it send reading to the Arduino and Arduino command the stepper motor to proceed.
+When the rain starts Humidity Detection sensor detects rain.
+It sends readings to the Arduino and Arduino command the stepper motor to proceed.
-Humidity Detection Sensor —–Arduino Uno —— Stepper Motor —–Cover Mechanism Humidity Detection Sensor: Detect when rain started.
+Humidity Detection Sensor —–Arduino Uno —— Stepper Motor —–Cover Mechanism Humidity Detection Sensor: Detect when rain starts.
-Aurduino Uno:
+Arduino Uno:
 Read analog signal from sensor and analize reading.
 Stepper Motor:
 After receiving signal from aurduino motor takes the